table of contents

 Do I have to get my period every month?

 In fact, you don’t.
 When birth control pills were first invented, the scientist that developed them wanted to make sure that women were really not pregnant while taking them.
-To do this, he integrated a “withdrawal” week during which patients stopped taking the medication, resulting in a menstrual period (Gross, 2019).
+To do this, he integrated a “withdrawal” week during which patients stopped taking the medication, resulting in bleeding (Gross, 2019).

 And while there’s some evidence that getting your period can actually be a good thing, there’s other evidence that supports avoiding periods altogether if you’re not interested in getting pregnant.
-If you decide that you don’t want to get your period each month, talk to your healthcare provider about the various options available (Gross, 2019).
+If you decide that you don’t want to get your period each month, talk to your healthcare provider about the various options available, like taking the pill continuously (Gross, 2019).

 Side effects of ethinyl estradiol and norgestimate